ysim/cook/README.md

 ##### Validate the formatting of your recipe files

-Once you're finished porting/creating your recipe files, use the `validate` command to check their formatting:

     cook validate

 If you see any errors parsing files while using `cook`, you can run this